rewinfrey/hireology-challenge/part1/controller.md

       @candidates.any? { |cand| cand.email_address == candidate.email_address }
     end

-I've also added in the check to determine if the current candidate already exists in the collection by creating a new method `already_in_candidates?`.
+I've also added in the check to determine if the current candidate already exists in the collection by creating a new method `already_in_candidates?`, which accounts for the last `unless` condition in the original code.

-Even though that is pretty gross, and offers the possibility of a refactor, I want to keep the focus on `find_by_jobs`.
+Even though this large boolean expression is pretty gross, it does help `find_by_jobs` become more expressive.
 So far our efforts get us to this:

            jobs.each do |job|
                 unless job.blank?